CivelXu/Use-Moya-ObjectMapper/README.md

 ```

-## 3. Configure your NetworkResponse Configuration
+## 3. set your server response configuration

 For example your server base response
 ```